yaojieliu/ECCV20-STDN/README.md

     python train.py

 The face-anti-spoofing databases (e.g. SiW-M, SiW, and Oulu-NPU) have to be applied separately.
-We provide some data samples to illustrate the data format and structure requirement in "./data/" folder.
+We provide the train/test split we used for SiW-M protocol I. We provide some data samples to illustrate the data format and structure requirement in "./data/" folder.
 The video should pre-processed into frames of cropped face, saved in one folder under either "live/" or "spoof/".
 The landmark (68) should be provided in the "XXX.npy" file.

 ## Testing
 To run the testing code: